Hate the Hustle? Here’s how to avoid it…

 Get out of Hustle and into Flow

-You’ve probably heard this many times before: The best way to grow out of reactive, hustling for immediate income, is to grow an audience or community of people who love what you do, see what you have to share as valuable and will periodically step up in response to one of your offers and say “yes please!” to buying from you.
+You’ve probably heard this many times before: The best way to get out of the reactive hustling for immediate income is to grow an audience or community of people who love what you do, see what you have to share as valuable and who will periodically step up in response to one of your offers and say “yes please!” to buying from you.

-And it’s not just about growing an email list (because that isn’t a magic bullet either) but remembering that every single name on that list is a human being with a problem you can help solve, and adding value to their lives with genuinely useful information and support.
+And it’s not just about growing an email list (because that isn’t a magic bullet either) but remembering that every single name on that list is a human being with a problem you can help solve.
+It’s about adding value to their lives with genuinely useful information and support.

 This is how you keep people in what I call your “Orbits to Yes” until they are ready to buy from you.
 I’ve had people follow me closely (I’d almost call it stalking except it’s the kind of stalking I encourage!) for several years before finally stepping forward to talk about working together or joining one of my programmes.

-It is so much easier and more effective (not to mention enjoyable!) to sell “internally” to a group of people who already like you and trust you and value what you have to say, than it is to sell “externally” when it feels like broadcasting out into the ether with no idea if anyone is even taking any notice.
+It is so much easier and more effective (not to mention enjoyable) to sell “internally” to a group of people who already like you, trust you, and value what you have to say, than it is to sell “externally” when it feels like broadcasting out into the ether with no idea if anyone is even taking any notice.

 So it’s Easy…. right?

-It’s easy!
+Yes, it’s easy!
 All you need to do is spend 50% of your time doing short-term marketing activity to bring on new clients quickly, and 50% doing long-term activity with the aim of developing a sustainable business where you no longer have to hustle every month just to break even.
-Instead you have an entire community of people ready to respond to you the offers you put out.
+Instead you have an entire community of people ready to respond to the offers you put out there.

 The more raving fans in your “Orbits” the less hustle and stress.